jasmines08/NLP/README.md

 - Estimate of time per instance: **26.7 seconds** (varies based on complexity).
 - **Total annotation time:** `26.7 seconds * 897 *1.15 = 7.6506625 hours`.
 - **Duplication for annotator agreement:** `897 * 0.15 = 135 instances` (duplicated for validation).
+- **Sample Annotations:** The first 5 rows in each `data.csv` file are pre-annotated to serve as examples.
 - **Final dataset distribution:**
   - **897 unique instances**.
   - **135 duplicate instances (for inter-annotator agreement calculations).**